Diagnostic Fit Call

 A practical next step

-If there is a fit, you leave with the clearest next move — diagnostic, scoped project, or a recommendation not to overcomplicate the problem.
+If there is a fit, you leave with the clearest next move — entry diagnostic, flagship diagnostic, scoped build, optional run path, or a recommendation not to overcomplicate the problem yet.

 This call is most useful when...

-• marketing, finance, and RevOps are all defending different numbers
+• marketing, finance, product, and RevOps are defending different versions of the same number

-• you need to explain channel performance or pipeline quality to leadership without caveats
+• you need to explain channel performance, pipeline quality, or product-led motion to leadership without caveats

 • your team has enough data to be dangerous but not enough trust to move quickly

-• AI pressure is rising and you are not convinced the source data is ready
+• AI pressure is rising and you are not convinced the source data, metric definitions, or workflow ownership are ready

 If the problem is smaller than a consulting engagement, that is still a useful outcome.
 A clear "not yet" is better than forcing a project.